Blog Post

 Illustration: Opening a PDF in React Native

-React Native lets you create mobile apps in JavaScript, but instead of building a “hybrid app,” you use the same UI building blocks as regular iOS and Android apps.
-In this post, we’ll use React Native to build an app that opens a PDF with the press of a button.
+React Native lets you create mobile apps in JavaScript, but instead of building a cross-platform app, you use the same UI building blocks as regular iOS and Android apps.
+In this post, you’ll use React Native to build an app that opens a PDF with the press of a button.

-In the first part of this tutorial, we’ll use wonday’s react-native-pdf library to open a PDF in an app.
-In the second part, we’ll see how to view PDFs using our React Native PDF Library.
+In the first part of this tutorial, you’ll use wonday’s react-native-pdf library to open a PDF in an app.
+In the second part, you’ll learn how to view PDFs using the PSPDFKit React Native PDF library.

 Opening a PDF in React Native with react-native-pdf